-Wolf interactions with other wildlife and vegetation.
-Surveys and monitoring to assess distribution and abundance of existing predators in Colorado will need to be gathered to determine what effect wolves have on the dynamics or behavior of these species.
+Surveys and monitoring to assess distribution and abundance of existing predators in Colorado will need to be applied to determine what effect wolves have on the dynamics or behavior of these species.
 Generating abundance estimates for many species is challenging and expensive, and therefore may not be realistic for all predator species.
 Understanding the effects of multiple predators on ungulate populations, including rates of additive and compensatory mortality, may be important for predator and ungulate management.
 Further, assessments of habitat change post-reintroduction may also be of interest.